-DPOF Transfer Order
+DPOF Transfer Order (p.
+142)

-• Select the images to download to a computer (p.
-130)

 Setting the DPOF Print Settings

 You can select images on an SD card for printing and specify the number of print copies in advance using the camera.
 This is extremely convenient for sending the images to a photo developing service that supports DPOF, or for printing on a direct print compatible printer.